Track mileage automatically

 How the Section 179 deduction works

-Vehicles used for income-producing purposes can use a Section 179 deduction in the year you purchase and place the vehicle into service.
-It must be used for business purposes at least 50% of the time, and the deduction percentage can’t exceed the percentage of the car’s business use.
+Vehicles used for income-producing purposes can use a Section 179 deduction in the year you purchase and place the car into service.
+With Section 179, you can claim the entire cost upfront instead of spreading depreciation across several years.

 Driversnote